mclintprojects/wvcat/README.md

 3. At the top right of the page you just navigated to, find and turn on Developer mode.
 4. The option for you to load an unpacked extension should now be available to you.
 Click on "Load unpacked" and choose the folder where you cloned or unzipped WVCAT to.
 5. WVCAT should now be installed in your browser.
 Refresh any existing tabs and WVCAT should correctly initialize in the page.

+**NB: This browser extension will soon be uploaded to the Chrome extension store.**